rpairo/exoplanets/README.md

 ## Conclusion
 This refined methodology achieves all three objectives efficiently within a single iteration of the dataset.
 It highlights the importance of balancing theoretical computational complexity with real-world performance considerations.
 By optimizing the approach, we ensure the system remains performant and scalable for larger datasets.

+I have configured the AWS Secrets Manager to be deployed in region us-west-2 since this is the new zone for Arizona, and latency will be reduced.